loopwerk/loopwerk.io/content/articles/2025-06-03-drf-action-serializers.md

 ---
-tags: django, python
+tags: django, python, news
-summary: Introducing ActionSerializerModelViewSet, a ViewSet that allows you to choose a serializer for each action and method combination.
+summary: An easy way to use different serializers for different actions and request methods in Django REST Framework.
 ---

-# An easy way to use different serializers for different actions and request methods in Django REST Framework
+# Announcing drf-action-serializers

 Imagine a simple Django REST Framework serializer and view like this: